Thai court gives record 43-year sentence for insulting king

 That changed during the past year, when young protesters calling for democratic reforms also issued calls for the reform of the monarchy, which has long been regarded as an almost sacred institution by many Thais.
 The protesters have said the institution is unaccountable and holds too much power in what is supposed to be a democratic constitutional monarchy.

-Authorities at first let much of the commentary and criticism go without charge, but since November has arrested about 50 people and charged them with lese majeste.
+Authorities at first let much of the commentary and criticism go without charge, but since November have arrested about 50 people and charged them with lese majeste.

 Sunai said Tuesday’s sentence was likely meant to send a message.